 Labour force participation and employment of people with disability

-Labour force participation rate for people with disability aged 15–64 years, 2015
+Labour force participation rate of people with disability aged 15–64 years, 2018

 Labour force participation of primary carers of people with disability